quantuumsnot/sics/README.md

 21. Product label generator
 22. ~~Manual check if the item that'll be uploaded, is already in the database (less input fields that must be filled by hand)~~
 23. At product upload automatically save (and web optimize) the picture(s) in 'productpics' dir using SKU number as filename  (while backing up the original file)
+24. Add feature allowing to restock product which is already sold but RMA'ed for one or another reason (buyer not picking it, changed for a different product, etc)